phirmware/Hackathon-starter-kit/action/project-tracker.md

 11. Setup cookie authentication and authorization ✔
 12. Setup middleware ✔
 13. Setup user context ✔
-14. Setup User in data and views with middleware ❎
+14. Setup User in data and views with middleware ✔
+15. Setup Post models and controllers ❎